jnuaff/movies-finder/README.md

+# About

+This is a demo app to retrieve data from the Movie API from TMDb. (https://developer.themoviedb.org/reference/intro/getting-started)

 # React + TypeScript + Vite

+Run npm install + npm run dev to start the aplication.

 This template provides a minimal setup to get React working in Vite with HMR and some ESLint rules.